 As you can see, the difference is quite staggering.
-It’s important to note, that the more you borrow, the higher the rates tend to be which you’ll also need to consider.
+It’s important to note that the more you borrow, the higher the rates tend to be which you’ll also need to consider.

-If your aim is to remortgage once a property has been renovated, then the exit would be to remortgage.
-If you’re awaiting funds from a property sale, then your exit would be selling a property.
+If your aim is to remortgage once a property has been renovated, then the exit plan would be to remortgage.
+If you’re awaiting funds from a property sale, then your exit plan would be selling a property.

 Exit strategies are not to be overlooked.
 An exit strategy is an imperative part of bridging.
-Without an exit strategy, it’s near enough impossible to secure bridging finance.
+Without an exit strategy, it’s near enough impossible to secure a loan.
 A clear and concise exit strategy helps your application but also helps you to plan your projects.

 Bridging lender discretion

-Although a valuation is the main factor in deciding how much you can borrow via bridging, a lender may consider other factors.
+Although a valuation is the main factor in deciding how much you can borrow, a lender may consider other factors.
 Even though your income isn’t assessed, lenders may consider other areas of your proposition.
-For instance, if it’s a development or some sort of property venture, bridging lenders may assess your experience in this field.
-Bridging lenders may also assess the quality of the project, is the property saleable? will the funds be enough to cover the project?

-Bridging is a lot faster to obtain than a mortgage, however bridging lenders will still carry out their own checks.
-Bridging lenders each have varied assessment criteria, so this doesn’t apply to every lender available.
+Some bridging lenders will just check on whether the loan can be secured against an asset and that’s simply enough security for them.
+Bridging is a lot faster than a mortgage, but bridging lenders will still carry out their own checks.
+Lenders each have varied assessment criteria, so this doesn’t apply to every lender available.

 How to get a bridging loan

 Bridging loans aren’t available from high street lenders and will often require an advisor to broker a deal.
 Again, the process of when and how to get a bridging loan really depends on your own reason for the loan.

-- Speak to an advisor who has experience with bridging finance and access to bridging lenders.
+- Speak to an advisor who has experience with bridging finance and access to bridging lenders

-- Your advisor will make enquiries with bridging lenders based on your circumstances and reasons for a bridge.
+- Your advisor will make enquiries with bridging lenders based on your circumstances and reasons for a bridge

-- An application is made to a bridging lender.
+- An application is made to a bridging lender

-- The bridging lender will organise a valuation of any properties involved.
+- The bridging lender will organise a valuation of any properties involved

-- Solicitors are allocated to handle the conveyancing involved and placing the charge on the property.
+- Solicitors are allocated to handle the conveyancing involved and placing the charge on the property

-- Bridging funds are released.
+- Bridging funds are released

-- Once the lender’s solicitor is satisfied, they will approve the loan to be released.
+- Once the lender’s solicitor is satisfied, they will approve the loan to be released